zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-sqldevweb/adb-sqldevweb.md

 ## Introduction

-In this lab you will explore the provided sample data sets and learn more about the choices of database services that come with your Autonomous Data Warehouse (ADW) or Autonomous Transaction Processing ATP) instance.
+In this lab you will explore the provided sample data sets that come with your Autonomous Data Warehouse (ADW) or Autonomous Transaction Processing ATP) instance.

 This lab uses SQL Developer Web, which currently connects only with the LOW database service level.
 For performance or for a higher degree of parallelism, you can use Oracle SQL Developer, as described in another lab in this series.